ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 2. Create a New Project on Github.

-     During CORE's closed alpha, you must set the project to **Private**  to maintain the Non-Disclosure Agreement.
+     *During CORE's closed alpha, you must set the project to **Private**  to maintain the Non-Disclosure Agreement.*

 3. Change any settings you might want--if you're starting from scratch you'll want to check the *"Initialize this repository with a README"* button.

 4. Now you have a GitHub project repository!
 This is the web location where all your files will be saved each time you commit new changes to the project.

-     Next is connecting a CORE project to Github by setting up the repository (often shortened to *repo*) on your computer.
+     Next is connecting a CORE project to Github by setting up the repository (often shortened to *"repo"*) on your computer.

-5. There are many ways to clone a github repo onto your own computer.
+5. There are many ways to clone a Github repo onto your own computer.
 You could:

      - Use the console / command prompt to connect to github.
-     - Use [Github Desktop](https://desktop.github.com/) as a visual program to pull the project and commit changes.
+     - Use [Github Desktop](https://desktop.github.com/) as a visual interface to pull the project and commit changes.

      For beginners, using Github Desktop can be much easier.
 Choose a method and open it up to continue the second half of the tutorial!